davidok/EbolaSix/README.md

 Like my hand-drawn chart, my horizontal axis will be "Date," and my vertical axis will be "Incidences."
 I will be using the line chart example shown on https://developers.google.com/chart/interactive/docs/gallery/linechart after 5 failed attempts at trying to code using class examples.
 I originally tried to manipulate the chart data we used in class but couldn't figure out why the lines weren't showing.
 I felt like I was close once -- the chart itself showed but the lines didn't.

 I added markers for each data point, per chapter 4 of Dona Wong's book.
+I also added an outline around the chart.